Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 from one of them will clobber the symbols from the other and parts of the code may call the wrong functions.

-## Alternative-based approaches to switching implementations
+## Different approaches to swapping implementations

 Advanced users and distributions often find it desirable to be able to choose between different BLAS / LAPACK implementations for a given package.
 The simplest approach to achieve that is to provide an option to select the library used to build the package.
-Such an option could be afterwards exposed to the users, for example by publishing different variants of Conda-forge packages, or by exposing the choice via USE flags in Gentoo Linux.
+Such an option could afterwards be exposed to the users, for example by publishing different variants of conda-forge packages, or by exposing the choice via USE flags in Gentoo Linux.

 However, such an approach is suboptimal, as it requires that the package is built separately against every supported provider, even if it